fitzroypet/lighthouse/README.md

 # LightHouse - AI-Powered Education Platform

-LightHouse is a data-driven education platform that digitizes learning resources and student results, builds academic profiles over time, and uses AI to deliver personalized insights to schools, teachers, and parents in Nigeria.
+LightHouse is a data-driven education platform that digitises learning resources and student results, builds academic profiles over time, and uses AI to deliver personalised insights to schools, teachers, and parents in Nigeria.

 ## 🎯 Vision